pegaltier/awesome-utils-dev/utils-all/utils-trade-strat.md

 - https://stockcharts.com/articles/mailbag/2011/02/how-can-i-reduce-indicator-whipsaws-using-the-percentage-price-oscillator-to-filter-moving-average-s.html
 - http://www.traderslaboratory.com/forums/topic/6999-reducing-whipsaws-two-simple-methods/

-## RISK MANAGEMENT
-- measure the risk before an entry: % Distance from long MA.
-Could also be high ATR, bands etc.

 ## OBV

 Everyone uses the RSI, but most people are sleeping on the OBV.
 Bad idea.
 OBV divergences and support/resistance are more reliable than on the RSI and it's breakout often precede price breakout.